 Edmonston in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
 Marker has been reported missing.
-It was located near 38° 56.98′ N, 76° 56.108′ W. Marker was in Edmonston, Maryland, in Prince George's County.
+It was located near 38° 56.98′ N, 76° 56.106′ W. Marker was in Edmonston, Maryland, in Prince George's County.
 Marker was at the intersection of Decatur Street and Taylor Road, on the right when traveling west on Decatur Street.
-Marker is adjacent to the west bank levee of the Anacostia River, Northeast Branch, on the East Coast Greenway Trail (the Riverside Drive Park hiker/biker trail) in Edmonston Veterans Park.
+Marker is located adjacent to the west bank levee of the Anacostia River, Northeast Branch, on the East Coast Greenway Trail (Riverside Drive Park hiker/biker trail) in the Edmonston Veterans Park.
 Touch for map.
 Marker was in this post office area: Hyattsville MD 20781, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 24, 2008, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 780 times since then and 3 times this year.
+This page was last revised on March 18, 2022.
+It was originally submitted on December 18, 2008, by Richard E. Miller of Oxon Hill, Maryland.
+This page has been viewed 2,204 times since then and 42 times this year.
 Last updated on August 26, 2013, by Allen C. Browne of Silver Spring, Maryland.
-Photos: 1, 2. submitted on December 24, 2008, by Richard E. Miller of Oxon Hill, Maryland. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2. submitted on December 20, 2008, by Richard E. Miller of Oxon Hill, Maryland. • Bill Pfingsten was the editor who published this page.